-Non-Violence and Resistance among the Chatino People of Zenzontepec, Oaxaca, Mexico
+Non-violence and resistance among the Chatino People of Zenzontepec, Oaxaca, Mexico

 Community life is a source which nourishes resistance and non-violence in populations, and the Chatino people are an example of this.
 Despite the adversity of the conditions in which they live, they understand how to marshal their energy into confronting the challenges they currently face.
 It is imp...

-Main Author: Morga, Alejandro Castillo (Author)
+Auteur principal: Morga, Alejandro Castillo (Auteur)

 Journals Online & Print:

-In: Concilium
+Dans: Concilium

-Year: 2024, Issue: 1, Pages: 91-98
+Année: 2024, Numéro: 1, Pages: 91-98

 B OAXACA (Mexico : State)